-The Commission's jurisdiction extends to approximately 500 judicial positions including justices of the Supreme Court, judges of the Court of Appeals, judges of the district courts, district magistrate judges, and municipal judges.
+The Commission's jurisdiction extends to approximately 500 judicial positions including Supreme Court justices, Court of Appeals judges, district court judges, district magistrate judges, and municipal judges.
 This number does not include judges pro tempore and others who, from time to time, may be subject to the Code of Judicial Conduct.

-The Supreme Court Rules governing operation of the Commission are found in the Kansas Court Rules.
-See 2018 Kan.
+The Supreme Court Rules governing operation of the Commission are found in the Kansas Court Rules which were updated on May 1, 2019.
+See 2022 Kan.
 Ct.
-R. 469-483.
+R. 527 - 547.